 - 2.1 The Council recognises that a significant proportion of Council services are funded through taxes and service charges.
-If income is not collected effectively, then the authority will be unable to properly fund the vital services it provides for the citizens of Swansea or it will simply mean costs fall to others to pay more to make up the shortfall. - 2.2 The Chief Finance Officer (Section 151 Officer) is required under The Local Government Act 1972 to ensure proper administration of the financial affairs of the Council.
+If income is not collected effectively, then the authority will be unable to properly fund the vital services it provides for the residents of Swansea or it will simply mean costs fall to others to pay more to make up the shortfall. - 2.2 The Chief Finance Officer (Section 151 Officer) is required under The Local Government Act 1972 to ensure proper administration of the financial affairs of the Council.
 One such area of administration relates to the collection of income due to the Council.
-The Chief Finance Officer's responsibility, along with other officers, in the collection of income due to the Council is outlined in the Council's Constitution. - 2.3 Swansea Council also recognises that early engagement from those at risk of debt or in debt, can prevent debts from escalating, reduce indebtedness and increase the ability of citizens to meet their financial responsibilities. - 2.4 We know that anyone can experience financial difficulties at any time and that money problems do not just affect the person in debt.
-Families and communities thrive when people can afford healthy lives and avoid the stress of money worries. - 2.5 We want Council policies to reflect this and our customers to know that we will help people with money worries to get free and impartial help if they want it. - 2.6 Services across the Council that collect outstanding personal debts have provided initial feedback on the draft Corporate Personal Debt Recovery Policy including the guiding principles that have been developed. - 2.7 A workshop was held with Officers from Housing Rents and Council Tax and subsequently, these services have been asked to provide respective draft content in relation to their services.
+The Chief Finance Officer's responsibility, along with other officers, in the collection of income due to the Council is outlined in the Council's Constitution. - 2.3 Swansea Council also recognises that early engagement from those at risk of debt or in debt, can prevent debts from escalating, reduce indebtedness and increase the ability of residents to meet their financial responsibilities. - 2.4 We know that anyone can experience financial difficulties at any time and that money problems do not just affect the person in debt.
+Families and communities thrive when people can afford healthy lives and avoid the stress of money worries. - 2.5 The policy will let our residents know that we will help people with money worries to get specialist free and impartial help if they want it. - 2.6 Services across the Council that collect outstanding personal debts have contributed to the Draft Corporate Personal Debt Recovery Policy including the guiding principles that have been developed and draft content.
+Contributing services include for Housing Benefits, Housing Benefits Overpayments, Council Tax, School Penalty Notices, Social Care Contributions and Accounts Receivable.